1 October 2024

 Graham reflected on the fact that despite NHS challenges, he sees the commitment and desire of staff to make a difference on a daily basis.
 The two leaders spoke about the role of hope in motivation and retention, and the importance of guiding people through a journey of change.

-For Julia, change can go wrong if only explained once and leaders don’t modify the change journey to understand the human dimension, words which may resonated with many as the NHS looks to rebuild.
+For Julia, change can go wrong if only explained once and leaders don’t modify the change journey to understand the human dimension, words which may resonate with many as the NHS looks to rebuild.
+She said:

-“You’ve got to be painting the picture [for staff] about why change will ultimately be better for them as well as for everyone who uses and replies on the NHS and hopefully better for their working lives"
+“You’ve got to be painting the picture [for staff] about why change will ultimately be better for them as well as for everyone who uses and relies on the NHS."

 Impact on a global scale

-Prof Graham Lord, Exec Director at KHP, said:
+Prof Graham Lord, Executive Director at KHP, said:

 “Ideation in research is not a problem.
 Pace and scale is.
 We must accelerate translation of research into patient care.
 This will be transformational for the delivery of impact.”